raspberrypilearning/lost-in-space/en/step_8.md

 Try the [Ghostbusters](https://projects.raspberrypi.org/en/projects/ghostbusters?utm_source=pathway&utm_medium=whatnext&utm_campaign=projects) project!
 In that project, you will learn how to create a game with ghosts that appear all over the place and that you need to catch.
 You will also learn how to add a timer and a score to the game, so that you can see how many ghosts you are able to catch.

-Or, you can have a look at the [More Scratch Pathway](https://projects.raspberrypi.org/en/pathways/more-scratch), where you will make apps, games and simulations using `message` broadcasting, `if..then` and `if..then..else` decisions and variables.

 --- no-print ---